ENCCS/gpu-programming/content/4-gpu-concepts.rst

             y[id] += a * x[id]; // id<n
         }

+The programmers control how many instances of `ker_axpy_` are created and they have to make sure that all the elements are processed and also that no out of bounds accessed are happening.

 GPU threads are much lighter than the usual CPU threads and they have very little penalty for context switching.
 By "over-subscribing" the GPU there are threads that are performing some memory operations (reading or writing), while others execute instructions.

 .. figure:: img/concepts/THREAD_CORE.png